Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Conclusion

 \section{Conclusion}

-We validated a probabilistic method for reconstructing kinematics with confidence intervals from MMMC against external validation data -- spatial gait parameters from an instrumented walkway and kinematics from marker-based motion analysis -- across a diverse clinical population.
-While MMMC needs to be accurate, it is also essential to know \emph{when} it can be trusted to exclude unreliable inferences.
-This is an important step beyond traditional validation studies that speak to the aggregate performance, but cannot identify the outliers and unreliable inferences.
-This validation study shows that our probabilistic method can provide calibrated confidence intervals at the level of each joint and moment of time for a participant, allowing for a trustworthy gait analysis pipeline, which is essential for MMMC to be used in wider practice.
+We validated a MMMC-based probabilistic method, that reconstructs kinematics and outputs well-calibrated confidence intervals, against external validation data -- spatial gait parameters from an instrumented walkway and kinematics from marker-based motion analysis -- across a diverse clinical population.
+While outputs from MMMC systems need to be accurate, it is also essential to know \emph{when} they can be trusted to exclude unreliable inferences.
+This MMMC-based probabilistic framework is an important step beyond traditional validation studies that speak to the aggregate model performance, but cannot identify the outliers and unreliable inferences.
+This validation study shows that our probabilistic method can provide calibrated confidence intervals at the level of each joint and instance for a participant, allowing for a trustworthy gait analysis pipeline, which is essential for MMMC to be used in wider practice.